At Home Dog Training – How to Do It Successfully!

 Stay

-• Once your dog has mastered the “sit” command, you can ask it to sit.
+• Once your dog has mastered the “sit” command, you proceed to the next step.

 • Hold your palm in front of your dog and say, “stay.”